 All of the facilities mentioned above meet R2 standards- the electronics recycling industry's leading certification.
 Each provision of the R2 Standard is designed to help ensure the quality, transparency, and environmental and social responsibility, of R2 Certified electronics recycling facilities.
 For more info on R2 standards click here.

 To eliminate a risk of identity theft when recycling electronic items like computers or laptops you will need to delete all of the data from your hard drive.
 There is couple ways to do that, but if you are not tech savvy we would recommend contacting local computer technician (look here for local repair shops).

 You can also override (clean) the disk yourself using one of widely available data cleansing software.
 Numerous free data wiping software tools are available online.

 Note: there is a difference between formatting and overriding process (some of the formatted data is recoverable- useful article here) so make sure you erase your disk in safe, secure and non-recoverable way.

-THANK YOU TO OUR UNDERWRITERS FOR MAKING THIS EVENTS GOING YEAR AFTER YEAR!
+THANK YOU TO OUR UNDERWRITERS FOR MAKING THESE EVENTS POSSIBLE YEAR AFTER YEAR!